 Not-a-Number (NaN) values have no ordering relationship with numbers or with each other, so additional conditions are required to account for unordered results.

-The only VFP instruction that can be used to update the status
+The only VFP instruction that can update the status flags

 VCMP instruction does not update the flags